Interim Vice President for Research

 Cunningham served as research chair for the U-M Department of Emergency Medicine, where she oversaw and aided in the development of research portfolios of more than 100 faculty.
 She is the William G. Barsan Collegiate Professor of Emergency Medicine at the U-M Medical School, as well as a professor of health behavior and health education at the U-M School of Public Health.

-In 2019, the Society for Academic Emergency Medicine awarded Cunningham with its Excellence in Research Award.
+In 2019, Cunningham was elected to the National Academy of Medicine, the highest honorary society in the U.S. for researchers in medicine and health.
+The Society for Academic Emergency Medicine also awarded Cunningham with its Excellence in Research Award in 2019.

 Dr. Rebecca Cunningham is the interim vice president for research at the University of Michigan, where she is responsible for fostering the excellence and integrity of research across all three campuses.

 She has vast experience as a researcher, administrator, educator and clinician, including more than 20 years spent as an emergency medicine physician at U-M and Hurley Medical Center in Flint, Mich.

 Cunningham has secured more than $50 million in federal research funding, and she has authored or co-authored more than 170 scholarly publications that focus on injury prevention, opioid overdose, substance misuse prevention and public health.

 She directs the U-M Injury Prevention Center, established a national consortium to improve firearms safety, served as associate vice president for research-health sciences and is the former research chair for the U-M Department of Emergency Medicine.